|Program Dates & Deadlines:||Click here to view|

 Since AIP is an institute for foreign students and NOT a Spanish university, courses are limited to students participating on the UAlbany program.
 This allows for small class sizes and increased instructor-student interaction.
 Each course must have a minimum of 4 students enrolled or it may be canceled.
 The topics covered in the courses are different in the fall and spring semesters in order to allow students to participate for an entire year.
 Classes are held Monday through Thursday to allow students the chance to travel and take advantage of a variety of cultural opportunities.

-READ THIS FIRST: Valencia AIP Semester Courses: Overview & UAlbany Course Equivalents.pdf for Fall 2012 and beyond
+READ THIS FIRST: Valencia AIP Semester Course Equivalents for UAlbany students for Spring 2016 and beyond